Babe Ruth interview with Alan Shacklock

 Our first real session with Babe Ruth was when we were called “Shacklock”.
 We recorded a demo at EMI to be considered as an EMI artist.
 We signed with the ‘Harvest’ EMI label in 1972.
 With the addition of Janita Haan we changed the name to Babe Ruth.

-First Base is your first album 1972.
-It's really outstanding proggish hard rock with absolutely amazing vocals.
+First Base is your debut album from 1972.
+It’s really outstanding proggish hard rock with absolutely amazing vocals.
 What are your strongest memories from the recording session and the production of the LP?
 Who did the cover artwork for this LP?

 I had been composing and arranging the music to ‘First Base’ about 2 years before we recorded it, most of the compositions were written then.
 The recordings of the album were just magical and exciting.We were in #2 studio in Abbey Road the Beatles studio and recording with the chief engineer Tony Clark with assistant Alan Parsons who both had recorded the Beatles and the Shadows among others.
 I was able to arrange and conduct for strings and brass due to my orchestral training at the Royal Academy of Music.
 It was just a brilliant period if my life and time honestly.
 Seeing my compositions and arrangements come into fruition with all of the best musicians, studio and engineers anyone could wish for.